hakobe/grpc-guruguru/README.md

 First, a boss process waits for member processes joining.
 Once all members joined the boss forms cyclic linked list of members by setting next process to each members.

-Each members accept poke messages.
+Each member accepts poke messages.
 When a member receives a poke message, then the member sends a new poke message to its next member process.
 That means that poke messages loop around the members list infinitely.

 ![](./guruguru.png)